 What about the Greens?
-Lots of their ideas seem attractive but there is confusion about how the small-scale, minimum harm and local can harmonise with international trade and cooperation.
+Lots of their ideas seem attractive but there is confusion about how the smallscale, minimum harm and local can harmonise with international trade and cooperation.
 Turning your back on the international is another version of running away from reality.

-Euro-sceptic Tories seem to think that there is a magic place where Britain leaves the EU and continues to get everything it wants in terms of prices, concessions and financial support: fact or fantasy?
+Euro-sceptic Tories seem to think that there is a magic place where Britain leaves the EU and continues

+"The state we are trying to change politically is also changing under our eyes" to get everything it wants in terms of prices, concessions and financial support: fact or fantasy?
 Who will win the battle for ideas in the Conservative party?

-"The state we are trying to change politically is also changing under our eyes"